 They perform as "Darla Rich" regularly at various central New Jersey venues in a duo, trio or quartet configuration.

 For booking, please click here.

 Darla Tarpinian's diverse vocal background has allowed her to apply a uniquely fresh and natural sound to the well-worn jazz repertoire.
 Her first vocal performance at the age of three set the stage for a lifetime of singing.
 She attributes her phrasing and ability to hear chord changes to the rhythms and four part harmonies common to the gospel quartet music that she heard and sang at an early age.

 After passing rigorous auditions, she made the unlikely jump to performances with Cincinnati's May Festival Chorus and toured the US and Europe.
 Her time working with internationally known conductors and symphony orchestras demanded a discipline that was a useful contrast to the informal music of her past.

-Her move to New Jersey found her scaling back to smaller, less formal settings and eventually immersing herself in the complexities of jazz along with studying the electric bass with Rich Tarpinian and upright bass with bassist and educator, Luke McIntosh.
+Her move to New Jersey found her scaling back to smaller, less formal settings and eventually immersing herself in the complexities of jazz.
+She began studying the electric bass with Rich Tarpinian and upright bass with bassist and educator, Luke McIntosh.
 Darla enjoys the sound of the bass believing it has a quality and resonance similar to the human voice.
 She enjoys the ability of the bass to interact with other instruments beyond its traditional role of providing the pulse.